 2nd century AD

 Gerasa became prosperous particularly through agriculture on the fertile soils of the surrounding area, and iron ore mining in the hilly region of Ajloun.
 Like other Decapolis cities, Gerasa benefited from the expansion policy of the Roman Emperor Trajan (ruled 98 - 117 AD), who sealed the end of the Nabataean kingdom in 106 AD, incorporating it into the Provincia Arabia.
-In the following years, new trade routes emerged, such as the Via Nova Traiana, completed in the year 114, a 430 km long north-south connection between Bostra in the Hauran region, the capital of the new Provincia Arabia, and Ayla on the Gulf of Aqaba.
+In the following years, new trade routes emerged, such as the Via Nova Traiana, completed in the year 114, a 430 km long north-south connection between Bostra in the Hauran region and Ayla on the Gulf of Aqaba.

 In 129/130, Emperor Hadrian stayed in Gerasa, and probably also conferred honorary rights on the city.
 In the following decades the building activity increased strongly.
 The street grid with a main axis in north-south direction (slightly tilted) crossed by east-west axes, originated about 170 AD, during the city's heyday.
 At the turn of the 3rd century, Gerasa could have reached up to 25,000 inhabitants.

 Turbulent times began in the 3rd century, and the building activity in Gerasa stopped to a large extent.
 The Roman Empire was shaken by internal struggles, and in its Eastern regions it was confronted, time and again, with military clashes with the Sasanian Empire (Persia).

 From 390 to the Mid-4th century, the city wall -started between 50 and 75 AD- was fortified and extended.
 It used to enclose the ancient Gerasa on both banks of the Wadi Jerash, and was 3460 m long.

 5th / 6th century